A Better Conn's HomePlus Lease!

 Get approved for up to $5,000 with flexible payment terms and Early Buyout Option.Apply Now

-*This is a lease-to-own transaction, which is different from a loan or credit card.
+^This is a lease-to-own transaction, which is different from a loan or credit card.
 For example, instead of paying interest, you will pay rental fees on top of the retail price.
 You will become the owner of the merchandise only after you pay the Total Cost of Ownership, including applicable sales taxes.
 Other fees may apply, such as late fees, non-sufficient funds fees, delivery fees, and optional Liability Damage Waiver fees.
 The earlier in your lease that you pay the Total Cost of Ownership, the more you can save on rental fees, and the lower your Total Cost of Ownership will be.
 To obtain ownership, you must pay the Total Cost of Ownership.
 The Early Buyout Option fee is $79.
 Subject to approval and verification.
-Approval is possible without a FICO® Score, but American First Finance may check credit history.
+Approval restrictions may apply for select items.
+Limit of 1 of the same electronics item per customer.
+Approval is possible without a FICO® Score, but American First Finance will check credit history.
 The approval and amount are both subject to underwriting criteria.
 Apply to find out if you are approved and, if so, the amount for which you may qualify.

 American First Finance Lease-to-Own - Frequently Asked Questions